bd-j/prospector/doc/advanced.rst

 Mock data
 ---------

 Really this should not be advanced.
 Everyone should do mock data tests.
 So we are trying to make it easy.
+See demo/demo_mock_params.py for a suggestion, especially the ``load_obs()`` function.